 Generally speaking, the more chronic and enduring your condition, the more treatments you will need.
 In Chinese Medicine, we speak in terms of courses of treatments, whereby one course is considered ten to twelve acupuncture treatments.

+Each acupuncture treatment builds on the previous one, so it is vital not to stop after only one or two treatments.
+The principle is the same as when taking antibiotics: for proper therapeutic results, we must complete their course, and not just take one or two doses.
 Most patients begin noticing changes within one to three treatments.
 After five to seven visits both the patient and the practitioner should feel confident that the treatment is effective.
 Acute conditions may be fairly well resolved at this point.
 Chronic conditions however will take longer before you can reach optimum health.

 As the condition improves, visits are spaced farther apart, every two, and later three weeks or monthly.
 On average, I see patients weekly or bi-weekly for the first six visits, and then begin decreasing the frequency of visits as symptoms become more intermittent and later disappear.

 Once the condition has resolved, many people choose to continue treatment for maintenance and preventative care.
 These maintenance visits can be monthly or quarterly, depending on the patient’s goals.